anatoliyfedorenko/gophercises/readme.md

-# Quiz game
+# The Love of The Gophercises

-This is the solution for [the exercise 1](https://github.com/gophercises/quiz) of the gophercises
+This is the repository that contains my solutions for [the exercise 1](https://github.com/gophercises) of the gophercises

 get it with
 ```
 go get https://github.com/anatoliyfedorenko/gophercises
 ```

-run it with
+run each solutoin with CDing to that folder
 ```
 go run main.go
 ```